carsonak/World_of_C/README.md

-# A Practice Repo For C Practice
+# A Practice Repo For C

+This repo contains small practice scripts and